Truly, madly Venice: guide to visiting Italy’s water city

 Galleria Giorgio Franchetti alla Ca’ d’Oro

 While the rest of Europe was frantically building in the Gothic style, Venice invented its own version.
 Adapting its aesthetics from the styles of both Western and Middle Eastern architecture.
-Unlike the pointed arches framing windows of Germany and France, Venetian Gothic style added three-loved Moorish flourishes to the arches.
-You can see this in many of the grand houses including the famous Ca’ d’Oro palazzo turned museum on the Grand Canal.
+Unlike Germany and France’s pointed arches’ framing windows, the Venetian Gothic style added three-loved Moorish flourishes to the arches.
+You can see this in many grand houses, including the famous Ca’ d’Oro palazzo-turned museum on the Grand Canal.

 The canals in Venice

 The canals are to Venice what streets are to other cities.
-As a place built on water, the canals play an important part of Venetian life.
-Not only are they a practical means of moving people and goods across the city, they are also a great way to see the city.
+As a place built on water, the canals play an essential part in Venetian life.
+Not only are they a practical means of moving people and goods across the city, but they are also a great way to see the city.

 The waterways are like veins, pumping life into the city.
 For centuries Venetians have been skillfully navigating through these waters, just as they do today.
 The canals in Venice offer an intimate look at the many palazzos, homes and bridges lining them.
-It’s an amazing way to discover Venice from a totally different angle and step back in time.
+It’s a fantastic way to discover Venice from a totally different angle and step back in time.

 Navigating the canals in Venice is something every visitor is likely to experience.
 Between the gondolas, the water taxis or private boats, visitors can see Venice the way locals have been doing for centuries.

 Many people think of Venice as an archipelago of sorts.
 But the city is made up of small islands connected by bridges and canals.
-There are other islands in the Venetian Lagoon that also are part of Venice.
+Other islands in the Venetian Lagoon also are part of Venice.

-Some are more well-known than others, and all offer their own flavour of what is Venice.
-You can spend days discovering all the streets and canals in Venice, but if you have some time, make sure to check out the nearby islands.
+Some are more well-known than others, and all offer their own flavour of Venice.
+You can spend days discovering all the streets and canals in Venice, but check out the nearby islands if you have some time.

 - Burano – popular destination, famous for its colourful painted houses

-- Lazzaretto Nuovo – tours on weekends by appointment, this was also one of islands used for quarantine during outbreaks
+- Lazzaretto Nuovo – tours on weekends by appointment.
+This was also one of the islands used for quarantine during outbreaks.

-- Le Vignole – wilder and more agricultural island with few visitors
+- Le Vignole – a wilder and more agricultural island with few visitors

 - Mazzorbo – a sleepy rural island connected to Burano by a bridge